ThemeBoy/SportsPress-for-Baseball/readme.txt

 == Description ==

-= Create a Professional Baseball Club Website = Transform your WordPress blog into a fully configurable website for your baseball team.
+= Create a Professional Baseball Team Website = Transform your WordPress blog into a fully configurable website for your baseball team.
 Features a suite of baseball tools including baseball admin branding and own goals reporting.

 SportsPress for Baseball is currently in Beta.
 Please feel free to share your feedback with us so we can continue to develop and improve SportsPress for Baseball!